Abhijeet1828/shared-whiteboard/README.md

 ### 4.1 Whiteboard Client

-The whiteboard client is initialized by running theWhiteboardClient.javafile.
+The whiteboard client is initialized by running theWhiteboardClient. java file.
 It connects to the server host address and port defined by the user at the start of the application.
 Once connected to the server, it opens up an input and output stream with the server.
 It then assigns different threads for receiving and sending events through the stream to the server.
 Additionally, this class also keeps track of the user information and a concurrent queue for adding events to be sent to the server.
-The client handles all types of exception related to incorrect startup and wrong usernames, and displays them to the user for error reporting.
+The client handles all types of exceptions related to incorrect startup and wrong usernames and displays them to the user for error reporting.

 ### 4.2 Listeners and Dispatchers

 The whiteboard client keeps two threads running indefinitely for listening and dispatching events from the server.
-TheEventDispatcher.java file implements therunnableinterface and is used to dispatch events to the server.
+TheEventDispatcher.java file implements the runnable interface and is used to dispatch events to the server.
 It runs in an infinite loop and keeps polling the action queue for any events added by the client for dispatching.
 Once it finds an event in the queue, it converts the event to a string and sends it to the server using the buffered writer through the socket.
-The EventListener.java file implements therunnableinterface and is used to listen to the events coming from the server using the buffered reader object.
+The EventListener.java file implements the runnable interface and is used to listen to the events coming from the server using the buffered reader object.
 It runs in an infinite loop as well while reading the input stream connected to the server for the events.
 Once it receives an event from

-the server, it converts the message to relevant DTO and processes them by performing drawings, adding messages to the chat-box, user removal, and loading images.
-We use separate threads to handle receiving and listening so as to let multiple users work simultaneously on the whiteboard and not hamper the user experience.
+the server, it converts the message to relevant DTO and processes them by performing drawings, adding messages to the chat box, user removal, and loading images.
+We use separate threads to handle receiving and listening to let multiple users work simultaneously on the whiteboard and not hamper the user experience.

 ### 4.3 Whiteboard Client UI

-The whiteboard client user interface is initialized by theWhiteBoardUI.javafile.
-The class itself extendsJFramefor easier integration with other components.
+The whiteboard client user interface is initialized by theWhiteBoardUI.java file.
+The class itself extends JFrame for easier integration with other components.
 On startup, it displays a user login dialog which takes the input of the display name from the user.
 The frame contains sevenJPanels, which are used for different functionalities.
-TheHeaderPanel.javafile is used to display the title of the user interface, which appends the user name once the user has been accepted.
-The FileFunctionPanel.javafile is used to display the file function buttons which are only accessible by the manager, it also displays the type of user using the whiteboard i.e manager or guest.
-The ToolPanel.javafile is used to display buttons for tools that can be used for freehand drawing or drawing shapes onto the whiteboard using different colors, it also displays the current editor of the whiteboard.
-TheUserPanel.javafile is used to display the list of active clients connected to the shared whiteboard, it also provides the remove button functionality to the manager to kick clients from the whiteboard.
-TheDrawArea.javafile is used for providing a blank canvas to the clients for drawing purposes.
-TheChatBoxPanel.javafile is used to display the chat history and provide a text input field for users to type text and send using the send button.
+TheHeaderPanel.java file is used to display the title of the user interface, which appends the user name once the user has been accepted.
+The FileFunctionPanel. java file is used to display the file function buttons which are only accessible by the manager, it also displays the type of user using the whiteboard i.e. manager or guest.
+The ToolPanel. java file is used to display buttons for tools that can be used for freehand drawing or drawing shapes onto the whiteboard using different colors, it also displays the current editor of the whiteboard.
+TheUserPanel.java file is used to display the list of active clients connected to the shared whiteboard, it also provides the remove button functionality to the manager to kick clients from the whiteboard.
+TheDrawArea.java file is used for providing a blank canvas to the clients for drawing purposes.
+TheChatBoxPanel.java file is used to display the chat history and provide a text input field for users to type text and send using the send button.
 TheCoordinateBar.java file is used to display the coordinates of the mouse pointer on the drawing area, it also has an exit button for users to exit the whiteboard gracefully.
 Files for each component are kept separate so